ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 An API management tool helps you in managing your APIs, setting the responsibilities on the right level.

-You can add plenty additional functionalities, but most of all this happens in one tool!
+You can add a lot of extra functionality and most importantly it can be implemented in one tool!
 That’s one of the reasons it is important for your business to implement such a tool in your organization.